Can Paralegals Work from Home? 7 Tips to Make it Work!

 Proof is a single platform to request process serving in all 50 states.
 You simply load in the information, and the system matches you with vetted and approved servers who are ready to complete the work.
 You can track all jobs, communication, and more from one centralized source.

-To work remotely, you’ll need access to all the technology tools you have in the office, which means they need to be cloud-based.
+To work as a remote paralegal, you’ll need access to all the technology tools you have in the office, which means they need to be cloud-based.
 One of the most critical is a unified communications solution that enables voice, video calls, chat, and more into one system accessible from anywhere.

 While access is critical, so is security, so your organization must have protections in place to safeguard sensitive and confidential information.